-This Microsoft Project Training: Beginners Microsoft Project Tutorial course is the first part of Key 2, Task Entry and Task Linking of the Five Keys Method to MS Project.
+This is Part A of Key 2, and covers Task Entry and Task Linking in MS Project.

 - Key 1 covered Navigation.

-- Key 2 covers the mechanics (Part A) and the application (Part B) of Task Linking in project schedules.
-Thus Key 2 covers not only how task linking works, but how it enables the application of key scheduling tools such as the critical path method to help you create effective project plans.
+- Key 2 has two modules: This Task Linking Mechanics (Part A) module and then is followed by a second module on the Application of Task Linking (Part B) in project schedules.
+Thus Key 2 covers not only how task linking works (Part A), but how it enables the application of key scheduling features (Part B)---such as the critical path method---to help you create effective project plans.

 - Key 3 covers Task Constraints---one of the most misunderstood components of MS Project.

 In total the Five Keys gives you the essential skills needed to use MS Project in a way that keeps the tool lean but powerful, and thus the Five Keys teaches you to use MS Project in a way that actually helps your projects be more successful.